wp-plugins/bulletproof-security/readme.txt

 Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.

-What's New in .46.5
+What's New in .46.6
-* BPS .46.5 is forbidding thumbnailer scripts by default.
+* BPS .46.6 is forbidding thumbnailer scripts by default.
 To allow thumbnailer scripts on your website see the root .htaccess file for instructions on allowing thumbnailer scripts on your website.
 If your Theme or any of your Plugins are using a Thumbnailer script such as TimThumb, phpThumb, Thumb or variations of these thumbnailer scripts then you should check (ask the author, creator or Google it) and make sure that you have a recently patched version of the thumbnailer script that you are using.
 A Zero Day Vulnerability exists in older versions of these thumbnailer scripts and your website might be vulnerable.
 Thumbnailer scripts are automatically seen by BPS as a threat, exploit or vulnerability because of the general nature of these scripts.
-* Network / MU AutoMagic Buttons have been added.
-BPS detects what type of installation you have and tells you which AutoMagic buttons to use.
+* Cookie filter removed from BPS QUERY STRING EXPLOITS
-* Major Code Changes and Massive new .htaccess Security Filters - The root and other .htaccess files contains a massive amount of new security filters as well as other new .htaccess code.
+* Explicit "exec" and "execute" filter removed from BPS QUERY STRING EXPLOITS
-* Lots of other stuff
+* non-GPL Javascript Countdown Timer removed